awsdocs/amazon-s3-developer-guide/doc_source/using-with-s3-actions.md

 }
 ```

 You can delete objects either by explicitly calling the DELETE Object API or by configuring its lifecycle \(see [Object Lifecycle Management](object-lifecycle-mgmt.md)\) so that Amazon S3 can remove the objects when their lifetime expires\.
 To explicitly block users or accounts from deleting objects, you must explicitly deny them `s3:DeleteObject`, `s3:DeleteObjectVersion`, and `s3:PutLifecycleConfiguration` permissions\.
-Note that, by default, users have no permissions\.
+By default, users have no permissions\.
 But as you create users, add users to groups, and grant them permissions, it is possible for users to get certain permissions that you did not intend to give\.
 That is where you can use explicit deny, which supersedes all other permissions a user might have and denies the user permissions for specific actions\.